dpoornabi29088/MicrosoftOrleans/README.md

 # MicrosoftOrleans
-How to use Microsoft Orleans in clean architecture
+How to use Microsoft Orleans and clean architecture